Fergo/TrayTemperature/README.md

 ![TrayTemperature](https://i.imgur.com/pwWbuCm.jpg)

-A lot of other softwares already provide this functionality, but I wanted something very specific without any additional user interface.
+Tons of other softwares already provide this functionality, but I wanted something that specifically only displayed the temperatures in the system tray without any additional user interface or other overheads.

 # Features